Meher Afroz combines the personal and the universal within the framework of spirituality

 The title of the exhibition Naqsh Bar-Aab, or images on water is redolent of the unseen element of water, not considered here in its physicality but its presence in the transcendental murmurings of the paintings.
 Afroz describes the work as being created and observed through the still waters of a pond where the image and the idea are both filtered through the lens of temporality.

-Afroz’s text in her paintings is as significant as the visual rendering of the idea.
-She doesn’t claim to have calligraphic ambitions; on the contrary she writes the words in her own hand-written script like common text.
-But the words and phrases are anything but common.
+The text in Afroz’s paintings is as significant as the visual rendering of the idea.
+She doesn’t claim to have calligraphic ambitions; on the contrary, she writes the words in her own hand-written script like common text.
+However the words and phrases are anything but common.
 In one she writes “Hum is ki tasbih karte hain” or “We avow to this”, an open ended statement that encompasses a panoply of meanings and speaks of the readiness of people to make vows without understanding the code or inference of the belief and even without the willingness to abide by the oaths they take.
-In another she writes the words Ishq, Ilm, Marfat, or Love, Knowledge and Understanding alluding to the importance of knowing and then loving –whether they be credos or people.
+In another, she writes the words Ishq, Ilm, Marfat, or Love, Knowledge and Understanding alluding to the importance of knowing and then loving –whether they be credos or people.
 In another tongue-in-cheek piece she writes the similar sounding words Dilkush, meaning beautiful or fascinating and Khudkush, meaning suicide.

 The repetition with which Afroz scripts the text on to the image has significance too.
 The reiteration is akin to the repetition in Dhikr, the Sufi method of invocation in which the speaker repeats the name of God so many times that it resembles the process of habitual inhalation and exhalation of the breath.